 Body Construction and Materials

-Like most of the bass guitars under $350 Price, both of these models features a Solid Mahogany Tonewood body in a stylish-looking double-cutaway shape.
+Like most of the bass guitars under $350 Price, both of these models feature a Solid Mahogany Tonewood body in a stylish-looking double-cutaway shape.

-Mahogany is quite popular material for bass guitars due to its ability to produce warm, full, and smooth sounding tone.
-And that’s why, both these basses are doing great job delivering the punchy growl with a great sustain.
+Mahogany is a quite popular material for bass guitars due to its ability to produce a warm, full, and smooth-sounding tone.
+And that’s why both these basses are doing a great job delivering the punchy growl with a great sustain.

 TRBX304 bass comes with a well-finished contours-shaped body that is nicely optimized for comfort, whereas the SR300E model has a compact and arched body design with elongated horns.